leonism/Breast-Cancer/README.md

   drops rows or columns that are completely empty.
 Opt for `any`, and it drops those with even a single missing value.
 - `Inplace`: This ones crucial.
 If you set `inplace=True`, changes will happen right on the DataFrame youre working with.
-If its `False` (which is the default), the original DataFrame stays untouched, and a new one is returned.
+If it's `False` (which is the default), the original DataFrame stays untouched, and a new one is returned.